AnnZh/AnnZh.github.io/index.md

 ## About me
-* I am a student of BSUIR, faculty of Computer System and Networks, speciality Software for Information Technology (2016 - 2020).
+I am a student of BSUIR, faculty of Computer System and Networks, speciality Software for Information Technology (2016 - 2020).
 I am interested in many things, like to learn something new, and also always ready for new challenges.

 ## Skills
-* Knowledge of C# (.NET), JavaScript (+ HTML,CSS), php, C and Delphi;
+* Knowledge of C# (.NET), JavaScript (+ HTML, CSS), PHP, C and Delphi;
 * Understanding of OOP concepts, data structures and algorithms;
-* Have a basic knowledge of MySQL, MS SQL Server;
+* Have a basic knowledge of MySQL;
 * Experience with Linux/Windows Operating Systems;
 * Understanding of Web architecture and principles;
 * Experience of bulding client-server systems;